-I was just denied Social Security disability benefits because I didn't have enough work credits.
-I was mainly applying to qualify early for Medicare (I'm 60), because I have high medical costs due to kidney problems and other conditions.
+I was just denied Social Security disability insurance (SSDI) benefits because I didn't have enough work credits.
+I was mainly applying to qualify early for Medicare (I'm 60), because I have high medical costs due to kidney disease and other conditions.
 Now I'm worried I won't qualify for Medicare even when I turn 65.
 What can I do?

-Here are the various ways to qualify for Medicare.
+Here are the various ways to qualify for Medicare Part A.

-If your income and assets aren’t too high (and you may not need to count money you spend on your medical expenses), you might want to look into applying for Medicaid, especially if your state has opted for Medicaid expansion.
-Or, check out the new health care marketplaces.
+If you don't fit into those categories and your income and assets are low (and you may not need to count the money you spend on your medical expenses), you might want to look into applying for Medicaid, especially if your state has opted for Medicaid expansion.

 Lastly, you can always appeal a Social Security denial.
 If you can get approved for disability benefits, you'll automatically be eligible for Medicare two years later or when you turn 65, whichever is earlier.